jsr6720/goodreads-csv-to-md/posts/2020-03-02-50-prosperity-classics.md

 ## My Review 5/5

+### Date Read
+2020/03/02

+### Date Added
+2020/03/04

-Great summary of 50 books.<br/><br/>Honestly this is an easy way to knock off titles you want a summary of but not actually read.
+My Thoughts: Great summary of 50 books.<br/><br/>Honestly this is an easy way to knock off titles you want a summary of but not actually read.

 ---